caroldelwing/WCD-DevOps/project_7/README.md

 - AWS account;
 - IAM user with sufficient rights;
-- Access to a linux terminal;
+- Access to a Linux terminal;
-- Have AWS CLI, git , python3, pip, botocore, boto3, ansible and  installed on your machine;
+- Have AWS CLI, git , python3, pip, botocore, boto3, ansible and Terraform CLI installed on your Linux machine;
 - Basic knowledge of Ansible, Terraform, AWS EKS, and Git.

 ## Installation